English

 Me: Mike’s project is progressing well.

-DX: I except we meet next week same day at the same time.
+DX: I expect we will meet next week same day at the same time.

-Me: so we meet same time coming week.
+Me: so we meet same time this coming week.

 DX: Sure.
 I have a great week.